 Historic Downtown Sanford

-In just a few short years, Historic Downtown Sanford has undergone a stunning change that demands a visit.
-These 16 square blocks are now home to some of Central Florida’s best restaurants, a brand-new food hall, 4 craft breweries, a cidery, a distillery, a folk-art gallery, two community theaters, and some amazing shopping.
-The area is home to two of our favorite annual events, Sanford Porchfest, and the Sanford Holiday Tour of Homes.
-The district’s Sanfording on Sunday is one of the best neighborhoods for Sunday Funday; should you go, be sure to invite us!
+Over the years, Historic Downtown Sanford has undergone a stunning change that demands a visit.
+These 16 square blocks are now home to some of Central Florida’s best restaurants, a food hall, craft breweries, a distillery, a folk-art gallery, two community theaters, and some amazing shopping.

 Orlando Gems